IthacaThings/ttn-multitech-cm/README.md

 $ ansible-playbook -l HOSTNAME site.yaml
 ```
 ## Register the gateway
-Registration happens automatically in the list step of applying the
+Registration happens automatically during configuration of the router.
-playbook.
 For this to happen, you need to be logged in.
 To do this you need to log into [The Things Network](https://www.thethingsnetwork.org) and then click [this link](https://account.thethingsnetwork.org/users/authorize?client_id=ttnctl&redirect_uri=/oauth/callback/ttnctl&response_type=code) to generate a *TOKEN*.
 Then log in using:
 ```
 $ bin/ttnctl user login *TOKEN*
 ```